p4lang/p4-constraints/docs/language-specification.md

 *well-formedness constraints* that do not require an explicit `@entry_restriction`.
 These well-formedness constraints are shown in the table above and essentially say that the entries are valid [according to the P4Runtime standard].
-This includes *canonicity constraints* that rule out distinct but semanitcally equivalent representations of table entries.
+This includes *canonicity constraints* that rule out distinct but semantically equivalent representations of table entries.
 For example, using [P4's mask notation], the ternaries `10 &&& 10` and `11 &&& 10` are equivalent, as both match the set of bitvectors `{10, 11}`.
 But only `10 &&& 10` is legal [according to the P4Runtime standard], which says that